TrinityCore/tc-wiki/home.md

 It is completely open source; community involvement is highly encouraged.

 If you wish to contribute ideas or code, please visit our site linked below or make pull requests to our [Github repository](https://github.com/TrinityCore/).

+ATM Trinitycore supports 3 main branches:

+- 3.3.5 targeting original 2010 wow 3.3.5a, you need wow 3.3.5a.12340 client to run it, wotlk 3.4 client won't work with it.
+- cata_classic targeting 2024 wow 4.4 retail cata classic, you need wow 4.4.x client to run it, cata 4.3.4 client won't work with it.
+- master ussually targeting retail version

+there is also wotlk_classic targeting 2023 wow 3.4 but no developement is active with it.

 For further information on the TrinityCore project, please visit our project website at TrinityCore.org.